vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *tvanmayasya guro ḥ śeṣaṁ nivedyātmani yojayet* /

-It seems best here to quote all of Amṛ tānanda’s commentary:
+It seems best here to quote all of Amṛtānanda’s commentary:

 The Goddess is embodied in all forms that exist \[ *viśvarūpa* \].
 Wishing to spread her grace on the universe, she takes on forms by play